Azure/azure-rest-api-specs/specification/cosmos-db/data-plane/readme.md

-# Table Storage Dataplane
+# Table Dataplane

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Tables Storage.
+This is the AutoRest configuration file for Tables.

 ---
 ## Getting Started
-To build the SDK for Tables Storage, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Tables, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`